skellis46/finger-pointing-moon/case-for-support.md

 >Under the Research Methods heading you should also outline how any copyright or intellectual property issues relating to the project and the production of any outputs will be addressed.

+1. develop two paradigmatic cases of the problem of knowledge production in PaR generally, and in dance specifically: 1) creative practice without outcome (process oriented) - authentic movement; 2) movement art work as film: package-able, shareable, digital, potentially circumvents the _problem_ of documentation
+- how are they paradigmatic (either end of spectrum related to production of research practice outcomes)?

+2. analysis of historical and current literature in PaR (and beyond) re epistemic work to produce annotated bibliography and literature database

+3. 10 x interviews with key figures in PaR (about)

 ## Leadership development plan